AsahelR/AsahelR/README.md

 Looking for a job opportunity in which to gain more experience.

 Conocimientos
-Java, Python, Html, Css, Dart con Flutter.
+Java, Python, Html, Css, Flutter con Dart.